MohamedKando/MachineLearning/README.md

 A Document For The Project (Machine Learning Document.docx) attached with the Project Files (Which Explaining The Project Details)

-#The highest Models Accuracy are:
+#The Models With The Highest Accuracy are:
 1)	Gradient Boosting: 89.73907841132412%
 2)	Random Forest: 84.90695250570157%
 3)	Polynomial Regression: 74.55963534483972%